mendix/docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/activities/list-activities/aggregate-list.md

 3.3 Aggregate with

-This option is only visible for if the Function is Average, Minimum, Maximum or Sum.
-For those function you can here define if you want to aggregate with an attribute or an expression.
-For All, Any and Reduce this option is hidden because they only support expressions.
+This option is only visible if the Function is Average, Minimum, Maximum or Sum.
+For those functions, you can define if you want to aggregate using an attribute or an expression.

 {{% alert color="info" %}}
 When using the `Count` function, it is not necessary to select an attribute or enter an expression, as it simply counts the number of objects in the list.